jawj/zapatos-docs/src/index.md

 Examples of the `run` function are scattered throughout this documentation.

-The `force` parameter is relevant only if this `SQLFragment` has been marked as a no-op (Zapatos does this when you pass an empty array to `insert` or `upsert`).
-By default, the database will not be disturbed in such cases, but you can force the no-op query to be run (perhaps for logging or triggering reasons) by setting `force` to `true`.
+The `force` parameter is relevant only if this `SQLFragment` has been marked as a [no-op](https://en.wiktionary.org/wiki/no-op#Etymology_2): at present, Zapatos does this automatically if you pass an empty array to `insert` or `upsert`.
+By default, the database will not be disturbed in such cases, but you can force a no-op query to actually be run against the database — (perhaps for logging or triggering reasons — by setting `force` to `true`.

 => core.ts compile = (result: SQLQuery = { text: '', values: [] }, parentTable?: string, currentColumn?: Column) => {